PROTEUS-SIM/transducer-characterization/figures/README.md

 # Figure formatting and exporting

-This folder contains scripts for recreating the figures of Chapter 6 in my thesis.
+This folder contains scripts for recreating the figures of the [arXiv preprint](https://arxiv.org/abs/2509.22090).

 These scripts only perform figure formatting and exporting.